shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

         "device_id": "intel-acetest",
         "data": [
           {
-            "facility_id": "FittingRooms",
+            "facility_id": "ColdArea",
             "epc_code": "303530C29C000000F0006B12",
             "tid": null,
             "epc_encode_format": "tbd",
             "event_type": "arrival",
             "timestamp": 1559867406524,
-            "location": "FittingRoom1"
-          }, {
-            "facility_id": "FittingRooms",
-            "epc_code": "303530C29C000000F0006B14",
-            "tid": null,
-            "epc_encode_format": "tbd",
-            "event_type": "arrival",
-            "timestamp": 1559867406337,
-            "location": "FittingRoom1"
+            "location": "Freezer"
           }
         ]
       }
     }
     ```

-2. ##### Tag departure from first fitting room
-    Now take one of the tags at the first antenna and hide it again such that it can't be seen by either
-    antenna.
-After about 30 seconds, a departed event should be generated for the tag that was removed.
-    From the [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the tag
-    state of the removed tag has changed to DEPARTED_EXIT.
-    Verify the receipt of the MQTT event message.
-    ```json
-    {
-      "jsonrpc": "2.0",
-      "method": "inventory_event",
-      "params": {
-        "sent_on": 1559867429368,
-        "device_id": "intel-acetest",
-        "data": [
-          {
-            "facility_id": "FittingRooms",
-            "epc_code": "303530C29C000000F0006B12",
-            "tid": null,
-            "epc_encode_format": "tbd",
-            "event_type": "departed",
-            "timestamp": 1559867428762,
-            "location": "FittingRoom1"
-          }
-        ]
-      }
-    }
-    ```

-3. ##### Tag moves from one fitting room to the other
+2. ##### Tag moved to the other cold room
-    Now take the tag that remains near the antenna and move it to the other antenna.
-Since these antennae
+    Now take the tag and move it to the other antenna.
+Since these antennae are in the same facility, a
-    are in the same facility, a moved event will be generated.
-It may take a few moments for the event to
+    moved event will be generated.
+It may take a few moments for the event to be generated as the
-    be generated as the algorithm uses time-weighted RSSI averages to determine tag location.
+    algorithm uses time-weighted RSSI averages to determine tag location.
 From the
     [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the tag's location
-    has changed to the other fitting room.
+    has changed to the other cold room.
     Verify the receipt of the MQTT event message.
     ```json
     {
       "jsonrpc": "2.0",
       "method": "inventory_event",